Asterics2020-Obelics/School2017/README.md

 # Jupyter <a name="jupyter"></a>

-To launch a Jupyter notebook, simply run the command "jupyter notebook".
+To launch a Jupyter notebook, simply run the following command:

+`jupyter notebook`

 On Windows, see in the [above](#windows).

 # Other requirements <a name="other-req"></a>